Most women experience menopause when they reach middle-age, but some women will experience premature ovarian failure

 Fertility doesn’t last forever.
 On average, women in the United States go through menopause around the age of 51.
 However, Texas Fertility Center sees some women who experience ovarian failure and lose ovarian function much earlier in life.
-When a woman loses ovarian function before the age of 40, the physicians at our Austin fertility center will diagnose her with premature ovarian failure.
+When a woman loses ovarian function before the age of 40, the physicians at our Austin fertility center will give her a premature ovarian failure diagnosis.

 Ovarian failure occurs when a woman’s ovaries stop releasing eggs and producing normal amounts of estrogen.
 The physicians at our Austin fertility center will likely diagnose a patient with premature ovarian failure if she exhibits symptoms associated with menopause before the age of 40.